JermellB/restagraph/docs/HTTP_API.md

 GET /api/v1/<resource-type>/
 ```

-Returns a JSON representation of all resources of that type, with a status code of 200, or 404 if there aren´t any.
+Returns a JSON representation of all resources of that type, with a status code of 200.

+If there aren´t any resources of this type, it still returns a status code of 200, and the response body is an empty JSON array, i.e. `[]`.
+This may seem inconsistent with the 404 returned for a failed request for a single resource, but it's the difference between "nothing at this URL" and "this URL is valid, but the search returned nothing."

 ## Update one or more attributes of a resource